jamcry/jambin-app/README.md

-# JamBin App
+# 📓 JamBin App

-JamBin is a simple text sharing app similar to Pastebin.
-Users can create bins with text content, and share the link for others to access.
-Bins are encrypted.

-The app uses [jambin-backend](https://github.com/jamcry/jambin-backend) API.
+JamBin is a secure text sharing app, similar to Pastebin.
+Create bins with text content and share encrypted links for others to access.
+The app utilizes [jambin-backend](https://github.com/jamcry/jambin-backend) API.

 ## Available Scripts

 In the project directory, you can run:

+### `npm install`

+Installs all the necessary dependencies required for the app.

 ### `npm start`

-Runs the app in the development mode.\
+Launches the app in development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.